Skip to main content

 • Assist volunteers, gardening groups, and individual gardeners access the gardens and resources.

-• Create marketing materials and signage for garden programs and services.
+• Create marketing materials for garden programs and services.

 • Must be comfortable with movement such as bending, crouching, walking, and lifting up to 40 pounds.